 You can try to deflect the questions upfront once, maybe twice, but if the recruiter is insistent, you’ll need to be prepared with some figures.

 First things first, do your research.
-Visit sites such as Salary.com and PayScale.com to discover the going rate for your targeted job with respect to your relevant years of experience and educational background; and the industry, company size and location of the jobs you’re targeting.
+Use TheLadders' Career Insights to discover the going rate for your targeted job with respect to your relevant years of experience and educational background, as well as the industry and geographic location of the jobs you’re targeting.

 You can start by looking up how your current role compares to the market rate, and then also change some of the variables to match those of the companies you’re applying to.
 If the roles you are targeting are in different industries or locations, or the size of the company is very different, this could have an impact on what salary you can expect to make.